NewTownData/events-monolith/README.md

 1. Send a new message to the SQS queue with name ending on `events-monolith-app-queue`.
 An example event is at `app/test-event.json`.
 1. Observe the execution in CloudWatch logs or AWS X-ray traces.

+## CDK clean up

+This project contains [CDK clean up](infrastructure/docs/clean-up.md) code that can be used for cleaning up unused CDK assets in a staging bucket.

 ## License

 Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more details.